Loading

 Tristan is a great choice for any age group or skill level.
 His passion for music rubs off on whoever he’s teaching, and he makes learning drums a truly fun, enjoyable experience.

-Availability: Tuesday, Wednesday, Thursday, Friday @ West 10th.
-Saturday @ Commercial Drive.
+Availability: Tuesday, Wednesday, Thursday@ West 10th.
+Friday, Saturday @ Commercial Drive.

 Alexander Marr

 Alexander is a lifetime Vancouver resident and has been playing drums for over a decade.
-He holds a bachelor’s degree from the Berklee College of Music, a school from which he recieved a scholarship to attend.
+He holds a bachelor’s degree from the Berklee College of Music, a school from which he received a scholarship to attend.
 During his studies, he was accepted into the prestigious Berklee Global Jazz Institute.
 He has had the privilege of studying with world-class musicians including Danilo Pérez, Joe Lovano, Ian Froman, Dave Liebman, Billy Kilson, John Patitucci, Ralph Peterson Jr, and John Hazilla.

 As a teacher, Alexander believes it is paramount to create an adaptable learning environment and has something to offer learners of all ages, experience levels, and learning styles.
 Every student is unique, and so lessons will be personalized based on each individual student’s goals and interests.
 No matter what his student’s musical goals may be, he strives to make the learning process fun and pass the joy that he gets from playing music on to them.

 Availability: Monday, Wednesday, Thursday @ Commercial Drive.
-Saturday @ West 10th
+Friday, Saturday @ West 10th

 Todd Stewart